002A/ixora.io/projects/camera-3D/monoscopic-360-video-best-practices.rst

   $ ffmpeg -framerate 30 -i sketch_%05d.tiff -c:v libx264 -crf 12 -pix_fmt yuv444p output.mp4

 The next step is to add meta-data to movie file.
 This step is required for Facebook and YouTube to recognize the video is a 360 video.
-The meta-data is helpful for Vimeo but there is a 360 video checkbox on in the Video Settings controls if you prefer.
+The meta-data is helpful for Vimeo but there is a 360 video checkbox in the Video Settings controls if you prefer.

 There are utilities available for adding this metadata.
 Google provides one for Windows and Mac, available on `github <https://github.com/google/spatial-media/releases>`_.
 As I am a Linux user and Python aficionado I use the `Python script <https://github.com/google/spatial-media/tree/master/spatialmedia>`_: